GriffinPlus/dotnet-libs-logging/src/GriffinPlus.Lib.Logging.ElasticsearchPipelineStage/README.md

 The pipeline stage allows to configure multiple *Elasticsearch* endpoints for redundancy.
 The stage will try the first configured endpoint and use it until it fails.
 Then it tries to use the next endpoint in the list until it fails and so on.
 An endpoint that failed is not used for 30 seconds.

 When it comes to authenticating the pipeline stage supports the authentication schemes `Basic`, `Digest`, `Ntlm`, `Kerberos` and `Negotiate`.
 The required schemes can be selected by or'ing the schemes as `AuthenticationScheme` is a flag enumeration.
+The value `PasswordBased` is predefined to sum up all these authentication schemes in a single value.
 To use custom credentials you need to set the `Username` and the `Password` property.
 If any of both is empty the stage will use the credentials of the login user.
 Furthermore for the authentication schemes `Digest`, `Ntlm`, `Kerberos` and `Negotiate` you need to initialize the `Domain` property appropriately.
 Due to security reasons using login credentials is only supported for the authentication schemes `Ntlm`, `Kerberos` and `Negotiate`.

 By default the stage limits the number of messages incorporated in a bulk request to 1000 messages and the size of the bulk request to 5 Megabytes.
 This can be overridden using the `BulkRequestMaxMessageCount` and the `BulkRequestMaxSize` property.